catflip/bluzelle-discord/README.md

 ![image](https://user-images.githubusercontent.com/62529025/125548655-26ba4eb5-996a-42ee-b8b3-f503c826019d.png)

-and then after that if you see your discord server your bot is now online which means we can interact with it
+and then after that if you see your discord server, your bot is now online which means we can interact with it

 ![image](https://user-images.githubusercontent.com/62529025/125549850-40fd3099-76eb-48da-b5de-db371c321a4e.png)

-4. If you want to show what command that can be used on this server you need to issue `!deploy` command first like below on your discord server
+4. If you want to show the slash command that can be used on this server you need to issue `!deploy` command first, see below for example:

 ![command](https://i.gyazo.com/d31b846559c8f8c89c786f40cb370108.gif)